tursilion/yiff/readme.md

 IF you don't have Win95, install the CSDPMI program and run CWSDPMI before you run YIFF.EXE.

+Someone once ported it to Linux, but I don't possess that port anymore.

 You will first be presented with the main menu, with the following options:

 D)emo - watch the computer play against itself.
 Wait for the end or press ESC and 'R' to return to the menu.